Weekly Market Pulse · Week 25 · 3 July 2026 · 2026 · YEAR OF THE REPRICING

 Data Sources & Methodology

-Market Probability Dashboard signals: high-yield OAS (~278bps, FRED) and VIX (18.89) from the Supabase macro record; MOVE (~71) carried; ISM new orders from the ISM May report (56.8); percentage of the S&P above its 200-day average (60.0%); insider clusters from OpenInsider (zero sectors).
-The composite read 27.5 of 100 this week, up from 21.3, at the upper edge of the benign band; the rise is entirely the VIX, with no rubric change.
+Market Probability Dashboard signals: high-yield OAS (275bps, FRED) and VIX (15.81) from the Supabase macro record; MOVE (67.1); ISM new orders from the ISM June report (56.0); percentage of the S&P above its 200-day average (63.5%); insider clusters from OpenInsider (zero sectors).
+The composite read 15.0 of 100 this week, down from 27.5, with no rubric change and therefore no restatement required.

-The oil-shock duration analysis, the hyperscaler-capex and worker-versus-C-suite figures referenced in the Analytical Takeaway and Bubble & Risk Scan are recreated from Goldman Sachs Investment Strategy Group, “US Resilience Resilient,” June 2026; charts not reproduced as images.
+The rotation and semiconductor-concentration read, the megacap earnings-premium convergence, and the AI business-quality scores referenced in the Analytical Takeaway, Bubble & Risk Scan and The Speed of Now are recreated in the publication’s own house style; no third-party charts are reproduced as images.
+Sources: Goldman Sachs Investment Strategy Group commentary, Apollo chief-economist commentary, and PitchBook’s AI Business Quality framework, all June 2026.
 Practitioner observations are anonymised by role only.
 Analytical calls are logged at entry and scored at both a four-week tactical mark and a thesis horizon in the Supabase intelligence database (project cxldftvilyhhxcuynhfs).
 On the Radar entries are framed as “what I am watching and why,” not investment recommendations.
 Full disclaimer in the footer.

 Select a section 0:00 / 0:00